fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 Training costs approximately 100 gp per level plus some change, so the game's level cap of 99 is as much about paying for training (a single PC can only hold 10,000 gp) as anything else.

 When you train to go up a level, the main benefit is that your maximum HP goes up.
 The amount it goes up is randomly rolled and depends on your [character class](#character-classes).
 It's also modified by your [CON modifier](#game-mechanics).
-There are few things worse than rolling a 1 on your new HP when you go up a level, so I highly recommend using an emulator with save states (like Win/Linapple) and doing what's called "[save-scumming](#managing-save-files)": save right before you pay for training, and if you don't get enough HP, reload and do it again.
+There are few things worse than rolling a 1 on your new HP when you go up a level, so I highly recommend using an emulator with save states (like `linapple`) and doing what's called "[save-scumming](#managing-save-files)": save right before you pay for training, and if you don't get enough HP, reload and do it again.

 The other obvious boost to your character's power comes from spell levels.
 [Spell casters](#magic-and-spells) gain new spells every couple of levels, but secondary casters gain new spells levels *four times slower* than primary casters: